anthonyburrow/anthonyburrow.github.io/_tabs/resume.md

 ---

 - <ins>Ph.D. in Physics</ins>
-  : University of Oklahoma, *Expected Summer 2024*
+  : University of Oklahoma, *July 2024*

 - <ins>B.S. in Astrophysics</ins>
-  : University of Oklahoma, *Spring 2017*
+  : University of Oklahoma, *May 2017*

 # Research Experience
 ---